 Texas law defines misdemeanor offenses as any criminal offense that is less serious than a felony offense and is punishable by any term less than one year in jail.
 The Tex.
 Penal Code § 12.03 defines various classifications of misdemeanor offenses in Texas.

 The three types of misdemeanor offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C, to the most serious, Class A. They are classified as follows:

 - Class A Misdemeanor

 Class C Misdemeanor – According to Tex.
-Penal Code § 12.23, an individual who is convicted of a Class C misdemeanor offense can face a fine not more than $500.
-This is the lowest level of offense in Texas, and is the default misdemeanor charged for unclassified misdemeanor offenses.
+Penal Code § 12.23, an individual who is convicted of a Class C misdemeanor offense can face a fine of not more than $500.
+This is the lowest level of offense in Texas and is the default misdemeanor charged for unclassified offenses.

 Class A Misdemeanor – According to Tex.
 Penal Code § 12.21, an individual who is adjudged guilty of a Class A misdemeanor offense can be sentenced to jail for up to one year and/or a fine not exceeding $4,000.